 Veterinary and registered animal health technologist externships may also be available at certain BC SPCA Hospitals and Clinics.
 Contact them directly for details.

 Cats have bacteria in their mouths that can kill a bird if it is not treated with specialized antibiotics.
 Even if the bird doesn’t look injured, a small scratch or puncture can kill them.
 Do not try to treat the bird yourself.
-Call the BC SPCA Animal Helpline at 1-855-622-7722 for advice on bringing the bird to a wildlife rehabilitator.
+Gently contain the bird in a well-ventilated box and bring them to your nearest wildlife rehabilitation centre in British Columbia.

 Don’t try to take care of injured or orphaned wildlife yourself – it is illegal and can cause harm.
 Call the BC SPCA Animal Helpline at 1-855-622-7722 (1-855-6BC-SPCA) for advice on wildlife situations and to find a local wildlife rehabilitator.